NO SIR, It's not easy single-handedly running what has often been referred to as: "the best free vintage music web-site on the internet".

 Walter Sylvester Page (February 9th 1900 - December 20th 1957)

-Recorded in Kansas City, Missouri on November 10th 1929 featuring Jimmy Rushing vocals, Hot Lips Page and James Simpson trumpet, Dan Minor trombone, Buster Smith clarinet & alto sax, Ted Manning alto saxophone, Reuben Roddy tenor sax, Charlie Washington piano, Reuben Lynch guitar, Walter Page tuba, and Alvin Borroughs drums.
+Recorded in Kansas City, Missouri on November 10th 1929 featuring Jimmy Rushing vocals, Hot Lips Page and James Simpson trumpet, Dan Minor trombone, Buster Smith clarinet & alto sax, Ted Manning alto saxophone, Reuben Roddy tenor sax, William "Count" Basie piano, Reuben Lynch guitar, Walter Page tuba, and Alvin Borroughs drums.

 *"Blue Devil Blues" was composed by Jewell "Babe" Stovall.

 Walter Sylvester Page was born in Gallatin, Missouri on February 9th 1900 and showed an interest in music, in the form of spirituals and folk songs, since early childhood.

 In 1910 Walter moved to Kansas City with his mother where exposure to the city's rich culture prompted his first musical experience playing bass horn with neighborhood bands.

 While he was attending Lincoln High School, Walter started playing string bass under the tutelage of retired military bandleader turned music instructor Major N. Clark Smith who gave him his first formal training.